tidev/appc-daemon/docs/Release Notes/Appc Daemon 4.0.0.md

  * BREAKING CHANGE: Requires Node.js 10.19.0 or newer.
    [(DAEMON-334)](https://jira.appcelerator.org/browse/DAEMON-334)
- * BREAKING CHANGE: The default plugins are no longer installed with `appcd`.
-You must manually install them by running `appcd pm i default`.
+ * BREAKING CHANGE: The default appcd plugins are no longer installed as dependencies of `appcd`.
+   The npm post-install script will attempt to install them, but if `appcd` was globally installed on a macOS or Linux machine, then it will likely fail due to permission issues and display a message saying to manually install them by running `appcd pm install default`.
  * BREAKING CHANGE(config): `config` command no longer returns status as apart of JSON output.
  * BREAKING CHANGE(config): `config` command does not return current value when doing a `set`, `push`, or `unshift`.